Do Go On - 397 - Aviator Charles Kingsford Smith

 It does not sound cool.

-It does sound very cool.
+That does not very cool.

-Another classic too jerking Australian tune.
+Another classic two-jerk in Australian tune.

-I left my heart to the sappers.
+I left my heart to the Sapper's man, KSan or Sappers land.

 Is that right?